County cricket: Development of county cricket

-Inter-county cricket was popular throughout the 18th century, although the best teams, such as Kent in the 1740s and Hampshire in the days of the famous Hambledon Club, were usually acknowledged as such by being matched against All-England.
+Inter-county cricket was popular throughout the 18th century, although the best teams, such as Kent in the 1740s and Hampshire in the days of the famous Hambledon Club, were usually acknowledged as such by being matched against England.
 The most successful county teams were Hampshire, Kent, Middlesex, Surrey and Sussex.
 There was, however, often a crossover between town and county, with some strong local clubs tending at times to represent a whole county.
-Examples are London, which often played against county teams and was in some respects almost a county club in itself; Slindon, which was for a few years in the 1740s effectively representative of Sussex as a county; Dartford, sometimes representative of Kent; and the Hambledon Club, certainly representative of Hampshire and also perhaps of Sussex.
+Examples are London, which often played against county teams, and was in some respects almost a county club in itself; Slindon, which was for a few years in the 1740s effectively representative of Sussex as a county; Dartford, sometimes representative of Kent; and the Hambledon Club, certainly representative of Hampshire, and also perhaps of Sussex.
 One of the best county teams in the late 18th century was Berkshire, which no longer has first-class status.

+Formation of county clubs in England and Wales

+Numerous sources list the foundation dates of the county clubs.
+Note that some, like Cambridgeshire, were re-founded after an earlier version became defunct.
+The dates below are taken from the 1982 edition of Wisden Cricketers' Almanack: